The Amazing Stories About Palawan

 There are now 21 flights coming into Puerto Princesa International Airport.

 The Mynahs and the Gangs

 About the Mynahs’ and the rest of the gang’s fight and flight for freedom, contact my friend Rommel for Bird Watching and other Wild Expeditions.

-The Calamian and African Deer have I think made a pact to stay intact whatever happens.
+The Calamian and African Deer have, I think, made a pact to stay intact whatever happens.
 I saw one of the Giraffes limping with a bandage on his/her ankle.
 Sorry I didn’t get a chance to know its gender.
-But, they’re very friendly to tourists.
-And the Zebras? huh?!?
-They still look very confused.
+But they’re very friendly to tourists.
+And the Zebras?
+Huh?!?
+They still look perplexed.

-Oh, about the armadillos, porcupines, squirrels, wild cats and more?
-Let’s go figure Palawan Province’s A Walk in the Wilds and learn a lot more funny and intense stories about Palawan.
+Oh, about the armadillos, porcupines, squirrels, wild cats, and more?
+Let’s figure Palawan Province’s A Walk in the Wilds and learn a lot more funny and intense stories about Palawan.
 Or, you can visit and meet most of them at Crocodile Farm Palawan/ Palawan Wildlife Rescue and Conservation Center.

 And of course, about Palawan Beach Resorts and Dive Sites!

 Come to Palawan; it’s your chance to commune with nature.
 Palawan always gets my salute!
 A place to experience your endearing moments.